 Monotone regression and the MONANOVA model differ only in the fact that the explanatory variables are either quantitative or qualitative.
+They are based on linear regression in the first case, and on the ANOVA model in the second.
 These methods are based on iterative algorithms based on the ALS (alternating least squares) algorithm.
 Their principle is simple, it consists of alternating between a conventional estimation using linear regression or ANOVA and a monotonic transformation of the dependent variables (after searching for optimal scaling transformations).

 The MONANOVA algorithm was introduced by Kruskal (1965) and the monotone regression and the works on the ALS algorithm are due to Young et al. (1976).

 These methods are commonly used as part of the full profile conjoint analysis.
 XLSTAT-Conjoint allows applying them within a conjoint analysis (see chapter on conjoint analysis based on full profiles) as well as independently.

 The monotone regression tool (MONANOVA) combines a monotonic transformation of the responses to a linear regression as a way to improve the linear regression results.
 It is well suited to ordinal dependent variables.

 XLSTAT-Conjoint analysis software allows you to add interactions and to vary the constraints on the variables.